Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Conclusions

 A notable advantage of the exclusive (axial-)vector meson channel is its comparatively high production rate relative to other proposed probes of gluon GTMDs, such as diffractive dijet production or exclusive double Drell--Yan processes.
 Although the observables identified here are of twist-3 origin, they remain experimentally promising due to the high luminosity and large acceptance anticipated at future facilities.
 In particular, the EIC, combined with forward proton tagging via Roman Pots and next-generation detectors such as ePIC, will enable the multi-dimensional binning required to extract these azimuthal asymmetries with precision.

 Looking ahead, several important extensions of the present work are warranted.
-These include the incorporation of genuine twist-3 effects arising from tri-gluon correlation functions, as well as twist-3 contributions from meson distribution amplitudes, which will be necessary for a complete and quantitatively precise description of the process.
-In addition, we plan to perform detailed numerical calculations and phenomenological studies tailored to the kinematics of both the EIC and the Electron--Ion Collider in China (EicC).
-While $J/\psi$ production provides a particularly clean and compelling signature at the EIC, its yield at the lower center-of-mass energies of the EicC is expected to be limited.
-Nevertheless, the formalism developed here can be straightforwardly extended to light vector meson production, such as $\rho^0$, where a sufficiently large photon virtuality $Q^2$ can serve as the hard scale required for the applicability of perturbative QCD.
-Such studies will further clarify the experimental feasibility of mapping gluonic orbital angular momentum and spin--orbit correlations through exclusive processes.
+These include the incorporation of genuine twist-3 effects arising from tri-gluon correlation functions, as well as a more complete treatment of meson-side transverse-momentum and relativistic effects, which will be necessary for a fully comprehensive and quantitatively precise description of the process.
+In addition, we plan to carry out detailed numerical calculations and phenomenological studies tailored to the kinematics of both the EIC and the Electron--Ion Collider in China (EicC).
+A comprehensive phenomenological analysis, however, requires a systematic comparison of different GTMD modeling approaches together with a controlled assessment of the associated theoretical uncertainties, since gluon GTMDs currently remain largely unconstrained and are described primarily through exploratory modeling strategies~\cite{Radyushkin:1998es,Musatov:1999xp,Anikin:2019xgh,Chakrabarti:2023dxa,Tan:2023djt,Chakrabarti:2024kjw,Tan:2025xxx,Bhattacharya:2024qol,Boer:2023txn}.
+We therefore leave such a dedicated numerical study to future work.
+While $J/\psi$ production provides a particularly clean and compelling signature at the EIC, its yield at the lower center-of-mass energies of the EicC is expected to be more limited.
+Nevertheless, the formalism developed here can be straightforwardly extended to light vector meson production, such as $\rho^0$, where a sufficiently large photon virtuality $Q^2$ can provide the hard scale required for the applicability of perturbative QCD.
+Such studies, together with systematic model comparisons and possible refinements on the meson/heavy-quarkonium side, will further clarify the experimental feasibility of mapping gluonic orbital angular momentum and spin--orbit correlations through exclusive processes.